 (current subscribers receive today’s report minutes after it is posted)

-If I were considering financing/refinancing a home, I would…Lock if my closing was taking place within 7 days… Lock if my closing was taking place between 8 and 20 days…Lock if my closing was taking place between 21 and 60 days… Float if my closing was taking place over 60 days from now…This is only my opinion of what I would do if I was financing a home.
+If I were considering financing/refinancing a home, I would…Lock if my closing was taking place within 7 days… Float if my closing was taking place between 8 and 20 days…Float if my closing was taking place between 21 and 60 days… Float if my closing was taking place over 60 days from now…This is only my opinion of what I would do if I was financing a home.
 It is only an opinion and cannot be guaranteed to be in the best interest of all/any other borrowers.